y6602016/CS562/MF Query Engine/Readme.txt

 (2) If you modify the query_input.txt manually:
 You should follow the following requirements:
+  1. All commas must be followed by a space, ex:"prod, month"
+  2. All operator values must be the next line or operator titles and in a single line, so the file has total 12 lines.
+  3. Other details of operators:
     1. For SELECT ATTRIBUTE(S):
       1. Must select all grouping attributes
       2. Except grouping attributes, please use "." to definde grouping variable's attributes, ex: 1.year, 1.state
       3. If grouping variable's attributes are projected, please make sure the grouping variable can be narrowed to a single row. (ex: 1.quant == 0_max_quant) If the grouping variable is defined to multiple rows, it doesn't make sense to project the specific row's attribute.

     2. For NUMBER OF GROUPING VARIABLES(n):
       1. Must set non-negtive value, value should be >= 0

     3. For F-VECT([F]):
-    1. Please write the aggregation function in the format "<grouping variable>_<aggregation function>_<attribute>" aggregation function options: avg, sum, max, min, count
+      1. Please write the aggregation function in the format "<grouping variable>_<aggregation function>_<attribute>" aggregation function only can be: avg, sum, max, min, count
         ex: 0_avg_quant, 1_avg_quant, 1_count_quant, 2_avg_quant, 2_count_quant

     4. For SELECT CONDITION-VECT([σ]):
       1. Space between operators is required, ex: 1.cust == cust and 1.quant > 0_avg_quant
       2. Always start with grouping attribute definition
       3. All conditions are in the same line, no new line
       4. Order is in the same order of grouping variables
       5. Using '==' to express 'equal'
       6. If there is no condition, please put an empty new line
         ex:
           SELECT CONDITION-VECT([σ]):

           HAVING_CONDITION(G):

     5. For HAVING_CONDITION(G):
       1. Space between operators is required, ex: 1.cust == cust and 1.quant > 0_avg_quant
       2. All conditions are in the same line, no new line
       3. Using '==' to express 'equal'
       4. If there is no condition, please put an empty new line
         ex:
           SELECT CONDITION-VECT([σ]):

           HAVING_CONDITION(G):

 6. After the input file is defined well, you can execute the program with the command: